 Most herniations which exist in the middle and upper back are nonissues, since they do not enact any pain or neurological symptoms at all.
 Better still, these herniations have the best chance of resolving without any treatment whatsoever.
 Time reduces many of these bulges, since they do not endure recurrent stresses in the thoracic levels.

-In a small sample of patients, a thoracic herniation may be painful, although even in this miniscule demographic, the majority of patients may well be misdiagnosed and actually suffering from some other actual underlying symptomatic process.
+In a small sample of patients, a thoracic herniation may be painful, although even in this minuscule demographic, the majority of patients may well be misdiagnosed and actually suffering from some other actual underlying symptomatic process.

 In cases of truly pathological thoracic disc protrusions, the symptomatic process is usually either central spinal stenosis for large central herniations, or foraminal stenosis for focal paracentral herniations.